-Adrenoleukodystrophy is passed down from parents to their children as an X-linked genetic trait.
+Adrenoleukodystrophy is usually passed down from parent to child as an X-linked genetic trait.
 It therefore affects mostly males, although some women who are carriers can have milder forms of the disease.
 It affects approximately 1 in 20,000 people from all races.

 The condition results in the buildup of very-long-chain fatty acids in the nervous system, adrenal gland, and testes, which disrupts normal activity.
 There are three major categories of disease:

 Adrenal dysfunction my be treated with steroids (such as cortisol) if the adrenal gland is not producing enough hormones.